What is Consumer Futures?

 - To make consumers the beneficiaries, not the victims of retail market in a digital age.

-To deliver the projects in our work plan, we will work in five ways:
+To deliver the projects in our work plan, we are working in five ways:

 - We will be an expert voice that can speak for consumers in complex regulated industries, to UK, Scottish and Welsh Governments, regulators, companies and European institutions.
 Our credibility will be built on an exceptional evidence-based understanding of the consumer interest and a deep awareness of policy, regulatory and competitive market contexts.